hachimusai/asking-app/README.md

 # AskingWho

-AskingWho is a full-stack Q&A social platform where users can register, ask and answer questions, and interact with each other.
+AskingWho is a full-stack Q&A social media platform where users can register, ask and answer questions, and interact with each other.
 The project is built with a React (Vite) frontend and a Node.js (Express) backend.

 ## Features
 - User registration and login